 Make recommendations to the Planning Board on the historic preservation plan element of the master plan and on the implications for preservation of historic sites of any other master plan elements;

 Advise the Planning Board on the inclusion of historic sites in the recommended capital improvement program;

 Provide written reports pursuant to § 300-31 of this chapter on the application of the Zoning Ordinance provisions concerning historic preservation; and

-Carry out such other advisory, educational and informational functions as will promote historic preservation in the town.
+Carry out such other advisory, educational and informational functions as will promote historic preservation in the Town.

-The Planning Board and Board of Adjustment shall refer to the Historic Preservation Commission every application for development submitted to either Board for development in historic preservation districts or on historic sites designated on the Zoning Map or Official Map identified in any component element of the master plan or the Zoning Ordinance.
+The Planning Board shall refer to the Historic Preservation Commission every application for development submitted to the Board for development in historic preservation districts or on historic sites designated on the Zoning Map or Official Map identified in any component element of the master plan or the Zoning Ordinance.
 This referral shall be made when the application for development is deemed complete or is scheduled for a hearing, whichever occurs sooner.
 Failure to refer the application as required shall not invalidate any hearing or proceeding.
 The Historic Preservation Commission may provide its advice, which shall be conveyed through its delegation of one of its members or staff to testify orally at the hearing on the application and to explain any written report which may have been submitted.

 [Amended 7-20-2009 by Ord.
 No. 20-2009]

 All applications for issuance of permits pertaining to historic sites or property in historic districts shall be referred to the Historic Preservation Commission for a written report on the application of the Zoning Ordinance provisions concerning historic preservation to any of those aspects of the change proposed, which aspects were not determined by approval of any application for development by a municipal agency pursuant to the MLUL.
 The Historic Preservation Commission shall submit its report to the Planning Board which shall report to the Administrative Officer.